14IT-1093/Customised-Mail/README.md

 # Customised-Mail
-This provides with Customised version for sending automatic mails to required receipients.
+This provides with Customised version for sending automatic mails to required receipients